Renewable energy options

 Balanced Energy Network project with London South Bank University for InnovateUK

-The team are currently delivering an InnovateUK award project for a strategy for a Balanced Energy Network for the London South Bank University campus, in association with London South Bank University.
+The team has delivered an InnovateUK award project for a strategy for a Balanced Energy Network for the London South Bank University campus, in association with London South Bank University.

 Developing scalable solutions to networks is critical to meeting heat demand, and to reaching the UK’s 2050 carbon reduction targets.
 Developing heat network infrastructure is both a technical and social challenge due to the high infrastructure costs, and the diverse actors and supply chains involved.

 Balanced Energy Networks are designed to provide a more cost effective, flexible, and scalable alternative to conventional district heating network technology.
-Balanced Energy Networks transfer warmth via an underground piping circuit between buildings at near ground temperature and extract it via heat pumps in each building: the internet of heat.
+Balanced Energy Networks transfer warmth via a piping circuit between buildings at near ground temperature and extract it via heat pumps in each building: the internet of heat.

 Balanced Energy Networks Demonstration at LSBU

-This proposal will outline the research packages through which this project will demonstrate that Balanced Energy Networks represent a scalable and adaptable answer to meeting the UK’s growing demand for efficient space and hot water heating and develop the district energy management systems necessary for successful implementation.
+This proposal outlined the research packages through which this project demonstrated that Balanced Energy Networks represent a scalable and adaptable answer to meeting the UK’s growing demand for efficient space and hot water heating and developed the district energy management systems necessary for successful implementation.